withastro/astro/packages/astro-rss/README.md

 Type: `RSSFeedItem[] (required)`

-Aa list of formatted RSS feed items.
+A list of formatted RSS feed items.
 See [Astro's RSS items documentation](https://docs.astro.build/en/guides/rss/#generating-items) for usage examples to choose the best option for you.

 When providing a formatted RSS item list, see the `RSSFeedItem` type reference below: